cafwin/cafwin.github.io/content/notes/elm-architecture.md

 draft: false
 ---

+> Elm is a functional language that compiles to JavaScript.

 `main` value is what gets shown on screen.
 Think of it as the high-level description of our program.

 ```elm